Guido43/myFlix-client/README.md

-# Achievement 3 project: myFlix React App
+# Achievement 3 project: Guy's-flix React App
 ## Objective

 Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database).